Deck-building for happy cats

 “To date, we’ve successfully completed decks for our lion companions King and Thea, and Ciam and Cersei – all rescued from France’s illegal pet-trade, plus our new-comers – Tsar and Jamil the young lions from Ukraine, and Ginny and Alda from Poland.”

-As you can see, the big cats really enjoy climbing up and relaxing on their new decks – the perfect position to gaze across Shamwari’s beautiful landscape of rolling hills and lush valleys.
+As you can see in our short video below, the big cats really enjoy climbing up and relaxing on their new decks – the perfect position to gaze across Shamwari’s beautiful landscape of rolling hills and lush valleys.

 “I would like to express our sincere gratitude to Jonathan Appleby, David Millar, and Ann Millar for their generous contributions, which have made it possible for us to construct these structures for the cats under our care,” said Glen Vena.
 “Their support is greatly appreciated and has significantly enhanced the quality of life for our rescued big cats.”